OpenNebula/docs/source/provision_clusters/providers/aws_provider.rst

 * North Virginia (US)
 * North California (US)

-TODO: How to enable more zones?
-Why only these ones?

 In order to define an AWS provider, you need the following information:

 * **Credentials**: these are used to interact with the remote provider.
 You need to provide ``access_key`` and ``secret_key``.
 You can follow `this guide <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`__.